-Since \cite{10.1215/S0012-7094-94-07613-8,Vafa-Witten}, substantial advances have been made by both mathematicians and physicists in understanding the relationship between the moduli space of instantons and the VOA.
+Since \cite{10.1215/S0012-7094-94-07613-8,Vafa-Witten}, substantial advances have been made by both mathematicians and physicists towards understanding the relationship between the moduli space of instantons and the VOA.
 A pivotal first step was taken by Nakajima \cite{nakajima1997heisenberg} and Grojnowski \cite{grojnowski1996instantons}, who proved that the cohomology groups of the Hilbert schemes of points on an algebraic surface are the Fock space of a (super)-Heisenberg algebra.
-Lehn \cite{Lehn} constructed the Virasoro algebra and the second named author, Qin and Wang \cite{Li-Qin-Wang} constructed the $W_{1+\infty}$-algebra action on the cohomology groups of the Hilbert schemes of points on an algebraic surface.
+Lehn \cite{Lehn} constructed the Virasoro algebra, and the second-named author, Qin and Wang \cite{Li-Qin-Wang} constructed the $W_{1+\infty}$-algebra action on the cohomology groups of the Hilbert schemes of points on an algebraic surface.

-The breakthrough on quiver varieties was also obtained by Nakajima \cite{10.1215/S0012-7094-98-09120-7,10.2307/2646205}, where he constructed the action of affine Kac-Moody algebra and quantum loop algebra actions on the equivariant cohomology group and Grothendieck group of coherent sheaves over the Nakajima quiver varieties.
+The breakthrough on quiver varieties was also obtained by Nakajima \cite{10.1215/S0012-7094-98-09120-7,10.2307/2646205}, where he constructed the affine Kac-Moody algebra and quantum loop algebra actions on the equivariant cohomology groups and Grothendieck groups of coherent sheaves over the Nakajima quiver varieties.
 Varagnolo constructed the Yangian action on the equivariant cohomology group of quiver varieties \cite{Varagnolo1999}.

 The Hilbert scheme of points is also the moduli space of rank $1$ stable coherent sheaves on a surface.
 For the higher rank generalization, one of the most important advances is the Alday--Gaiotto--Tachikawa correspondence \cite{Alday2010}, which asserts that the equivariant cohomology of the moduli space of framed sheaves on $\mathbb{P}^2$ is the Verma module of the $W$-algebra.
-It was established by Schiffmann--Vasserot \cite{MR3150250}, Maulik--Okounkov \cite{MR3951025}, and Braverman--Finkelberg--Nakajima \cite{braverman2016instanton} and a $\mathrm{K}$-theoretic generalization for any algebraic surface was developed by Negu\cb{t} \cite{neguct2018hecke}.
+It was established by Schiffmann--Vasserot \cite{MR3150250}, Maulik--Okounkov \cite{MR3951025}, and Braverman--Finkelberg--Nakajima \cite{braverman2016instanton}.
+A $\mathrm{K}$-theoretic generalization for any algebraic surface was developed by Negu\cb{t} \cite{neguct2018hecke}.

 When the assumption \cref{assumptionS} is not satisfied, the partition function will not be the same as the generating function of the Euler characteristics of the moduli space of stable coherent sheaves, as a new contribution from the ''monopole branch'' will appear.
 When $S$ is a projective algebraic surface, such a definition is given by Tanaka and Thomas \cite{Tanaka1,Tanaka2} using the moduli space of stable Higgs pairs.
 The representation theoretic explanation for the monopole branch is an interesting question, and we will pursue it in our future work.